-- Users do away with high costs of telephony associated with PSTN lines
+- Users can eliminate the high costs of telephony associated with PSTN lines.

-- If you shift your office your communications are not disrupted since the IP PBX software resides in the cloud-you are up and running in minutes.
+- If the users need to shift their office, their communications will not disrupt since the IP PBX software resides in the cloud.

-- You save considerable amount of space that would otherwise have gone towards housing the IPPBX equipments, save on desk space and wiring required for traditional phones and present a neat, clean appearance.
+- Users can save a considerable amount of space that would otherwise have gone towards housing the IP PBX equipment.

-Should you opt for On-Premises IP PBX System or Hosted IP PBX System?
+Should you opt for on-premises IP PBX business phone systems or go for hosted IP PBX software?

 Talk about hosted IP PBX software would be incomplete without mentioning multi-tenant hosted VoIP IP PBX.

-When a user subscribes to hosted IP PBX business phone solutions the provider grants him a license to use it based on the number of users and other parameters.
+When a user subscribes to hosted IP PBX business phone solutions the provider grants him a license to use it.
+License is granted based on the number of users and other parameters.
 The provider bills the client for using the IP PBX software.
-In effect, it is a single user license.
+In fact, it is a single-user license.
 Rates are fixed, the currency is fixed and billing is done by the provider to the user.
 All users and usage go into a central CRM under one head.

-The multi-tenant IP PBX software is just like the hosted IP PBX software.
+The multi-tenant IP PBX system is just like the hosted IP PBX software.
 The differences are:

 - The multi-tenant IP PBX software from a provider permits the user to create sub-tenants or sub-users or user groups.